jachinlin/geektime_dl/ebook_maker/README.md

 a tool to make mobi-format file wich could be load into Kindle

-input:
+## public api:

+maker.make_book(source_dir, output_dir)

+input args:
+- source_dir : directory contains all source files, which includes:
-- a plain text file with toc information
+    - a plain text file named `toc.md` with toc information
     - html files for chapter

-output
-- a mobi file
+- output: output directory of the ebook